Anne Elisabeth Stengl

-Anne Elisabeth Stengl is the Christy Award-winning author of the fantasy series Tales of Goldstone Wood, published by Bethany House Publishers.
+Anne Elisabeth Stengl (born April 11, 1986) is the Christy Award-winning author of the fantasy series Tales of Goldstone Wood, published by Bethany House Publishers.
 USA Today called the series "epically driven high fantasy".
 Her books Heartless and Veiled Rose both won Christy Awards, and Starflower was nominated in 2013.
 Stengl is known for her use of third-person omniscient narrative and non-chronological series progression.
 She studied illustration at Grace College and English literature at Campbell University.